Are you worried about memory decline? There may be something you can do to help prevent it: lower your blood pressure.

 It’s All About Blood Flow

 Another study confirmed that blood flow in the brain is different for those with high blood pressure.
-Researchers gave memory tests to 37 people with high blood pressure and 59 with normal blood pressure.
+First, researchers gave memory tests to 37 people with high blood pressure and 59 with normal blood pressure.
 At the end of the tests, brain scans showed that participants with high blood pressure had less blood flow to areas in the brain that involved memory.

-If you are concerned about your mental health and have high blood pressure, working to lower your blood pressure will help your brain and your heart.
+So, if you are concerned about your mental health and have high blood pressure, working to lower your blood pressure will help your brain and your heart.
 Here’s an article that gives simple steps to lower blood pressure.